microsoft/PowerApps-Tooling/README.md

 This is similar to the [Solution Packager](https://docs.microsoft.com/en-us/power-platform/alm/solution-packager-tool) for Microsoft Dataverse.

+## Power Platform CLI usage

+To get started, download and install the [Microsoft Power Platform CLI](https://docs.microsoft.com/en-us/powerapps/developer/data-platform/powerapps-cli).

+To unpack a .msapp file: `pac canvas unpack --msapp FromApp.msapp --sources ToSourceFolder` To pack a .msapp file: `pac canvas pack --msapp ToApp.msapp --sources FromSourceFolder`

-## Usage
+## Test app usage

-Use the test console app to unpack/pack today.
-In the future, this functionality will be included with the [Power Apps CLI](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/powerapps-cli).
+You can also use this functionality stand alone, using our test console app.

-You will need [.NET Core SDK v3.1.x (x64)](https://dotnet.microsoft.com/download/dotnet-core/3.1) in order to build.
+Download and install the [.NET Core SDK v3.1.x (x64)](https://dotnet.microsoft.com/download/dotnet-core/3.1) in order to build.
 Build the test console app by running: `\build.cmd`
 This will create: `\bin\Debug\PASopa\PASopa.exe`

 To unpack a .msapp file: `pasopa -unpack FromApp.msapp ToSourceFolder` To pack a .msapp file: `pasopa -pack ToApp.msapp FromSourceFolder`

-The tool aggressively ensures that it can faithfully round trip the conversion from .msapp to source files.
-An unpack will immediately do a sanity test by performing a repack and compare.

 ## Folder structure
 Unpack and pack use this folder structure: